A thermal imaging monocular is a device that allows you to see heat signatures, making it an invaluable tool for people who love to be outdoors.

 What are the features that make it exceptional?
 Here are some of them:

 Long Range Quality.
-Despite the challenges that night hunting may bring, the Leica Calonox still

-    works at optimal efficiency.
-With the use of advanced sensors, processors, and heavy-duty cameras,

-    vivid outputs are shown to the user. this is due to the enhanced dynamic as well as sharpness and

-    contrast of the system that is equipped with LIO technology.
+Despite the challenges that night hunting may bring, the Leica Calonox still works at optimal efficiency.
+With the use of advanced sensors, processors, and heavy-duty cameras, vivid outputs and detailed images are shown to the user.
+This is due to the enhanced dynamic as well as sharpness and contrast of the system that is equipped with LIO technology.

 Color modes.
 Tired of using only one or two color modes during the hunt?
-The Leica Calonox has your

-    back!
-With the help of 4 different field-tested color modes such as red hot, white-hot, black hot,

-    and rainbow, there is no need to worry about missed prey or game.
-Not only that but the images will

-    be delivered in high contrast so you as a hunter can separate the target from the surroundings.
+The Leica Calonox has your back!
+With the help of 4 different field-tested color modes such as red hot, white-hot, black hot, and rainbow, there is no need to worry about missed prey or game.
+Not only that but the images will be delivered in high contrast so you as a hunter can separate the target from the surroundings.

 Versatile System.
 Flexibility is the name of the game for the Calonox.
 Why?
 Well, it is equipped to adapt to many hunting activities.
 First, it can be mounted as a clip-on for guns and rifles.
 Second, it can be used as a hand-held monocular for fast skirmishes.
 Furthermore, it is easily controlled with three main buttons.